 Maintenance

-Generally, it is expected that data created from an S-100 Product Specification will not remain valid indefinitely.
-It is therefore necessary to specify how data created in accordance with a specification Specification shall be maintained, including how datasets and support files are updated.
+Generally, it is expected that data created from an S-100 based Product Specification will not remain valid indefinitely.
+It is therefore necessary to specify how data created in accordance with a Product Specification shall be maintained, including how datasets and support files are updated.

-Two main types of updating routines can be expected;
+Two main types of updating routines can be expected:

-as needed; this type of updating routine means that datasets are updated when there is a need to do so, and are to be considered the current information till there is an update.
-Electronic Navigational Charts and Nautical Publications are two types of data that generally is maintained in this manner.
+As needed: This type of updating routine means that datasets are updated when there is a need to do so, and are to be considered the current information till there is a further update.
+Electronic Navigational Charts and Nautical Publications are two types of data that are generally maintained in this manner.

-by schedule; this type of updating routine means that datasets are updated on a fixed schedule or interval, and that users can always anticipate when new datasets become available.
-Surface current and water level information are two types of data that generally is maintained in this manner.
+By schedule: This type of updating routine means that datasets are updated on a fixed schedule or interval, and that users can always anticipate when new datasets become available.
+Surface current and water level information are two types of data that are generally maintained in this manner.

-Once it has been established how updating routines is to be done for products created from a Product Specification, it is necessary to establish the means by which to achieve this.
-Also, here there are mainly two options; incremental updates and whole dataset replacement, both of which are elaborated in the next two chapters.
+Once updating routines have been established for products created from a Product Specification, it is necessary to establish the means by which to achieve this.
+Again, there are mainly two options: incremental updates; and whole dataset replacement, both of which are elaborated in the next two sections.

-It should be noted that these two types of updating are not mutually exclusive, and that combinations of the two can be utilized depending on the foreseen needs of the particular Product Specification.
+It should be noted that these two types of updating are not mutually exclusive; and that combinations of the two can be utilized depending on the foreseen needs of the particular Product Specification.
 However, it is important to specify exactly how the updating methodology will work, to enable machine processing of new data.

 Data Sources or events that may impact dataset maintenance are useful to elaborate in a Product Specification so that both producers and users can better understand what may cause new data to be issued.